Home Login Sign up Profile Log out

 Venetian in Modern Times

-Today, while Italian is the dominant language spoken in Venice and the surrounding regions, Venetian is still used in everyday conversation, particularly in rural areas or among older generations.
-Younger Venetians, however, are less likely to speak the language fluently, with Italian becoming the default for most communication.
+Today, although standard Italian is dominant in Venice and surrounding areas, Venetian is still spoken—especially in rural communities and among older generations.
+However, younger Venetians are less likely to speak it fluently, as Italian is the primary language used in schools and media.

-So, the next time you visit Venice, take a moment to appreciate not only the iconic canals and historical buildings but also the language that has been the lifeblood of this remarkable city for centuries.
-Venice’s linguistic heritage is as rich and enchanting as the city itself, and it's worth celebrating, preserving, and continuing to pass on.
+So, the next time you visit Venice, take a moment to appreciate not only its iconic canals and historic architecture, but also the language that has been the heartbeat of this remarkable city for centuries.

 Learn more